 In September 2017 we published Jon’s second collection, Fierce Liquid, and realized that this venture wasn’t about to go away quietly.
 So in 2018 we incorporated as a Pennsylvania Limited Liability Corporation so we could make an honest business-spouse of ourselves.
 At this writing we have four books published, plus an assist on Mike Fiorito’s Call Me Guido for our press cousins press over at Ovunque Siamo.
-In 2019 we have two more books in process, and two more on the 2020 calendar.

 AND IT CONTINUES